 Spread granola in an even layer on one or two baking sheets (depending on the size).
 Cook for 1 hour.
 Stir every 15 minutes to achieve an even color.*

 Remove from oven and stir one more time.
 Add dried fruit.
-Once cool, store in a Ziploc bag or airtight container.
+Once cool, store in an airtight container.
 Enjoy!

 *The granola will still turn out delicious if you don’t stir it every 15 minutes.
 It just won’t brown as evenly.